anbox-cloud/discourse-docs/howto/install/deploy-bare-metal.md

 ## Attach your Ubuntu Advantage subscription

-Create an `ua.yaml` overlay file as described in [Deploy Anbox Cloud with Juju](https://discourse.ubuntu.com/t/deploy-anbox-cloud-with-juju/17744#ua-overlay).
+Create an `ua.yaml` overlay file as described in [How to deploy Anbox Cloud with Juju](https://discourse.ubuntu.com/t/deploy-anbox-cloud-with-juju/17744#ua-overlay).

 You must provide this file when deploying Anbox Cloud.